-• general workaround: since all the tools that have the --region option work on BAM files, you could filter your reads prior to running the program, e.g. using intersectBed with --abam or samtools view.
+Since all the tools that have the --region option work on BAM files, you could filter your reads prior to running the program, e.g. using intersectBed with --abam or samtools view.
 Then use the resulting (smaller) BAM file with the deepTools program of your choice.

-samtools view -b -L regionsOfInterest.bed Reads.bam > ReadsOverlappingWithRegionsOfInterest.bam or intersectBed -abam Reads.bam -b regionsOfInterest.bed > ReadsOverlappingWithRegionsOfInterest.bam
+\$ samtools view -b -L regionsOfInterest.bed Reads.bam > ReadsOverlappingWithRegionsOfInterest.bam or computeGCBias and multiBamSummary offer build-in solutions so that you do not need to resort to tools outside of deepTools.

+'''

+$ intersectBed -abam Reads.bam -b regionsOfInterest.bed > ReadsOverlappingWithRegionsOfInterest.bam

+'''